evaesteban/IDD-Fa18-Lab1/README.md

 analogWrite(pin, value) is a function to set the duty cycle of the specified pin.
 The range for the "value" field is 0 to 255, where 0 indicates always off and 255 indicates always on.

-digitalWrite(pin, value) sets the pin to either a HIGH (5 volts or 3.3 volts depending on the Arduino board) or a LOW (0 volts) state.
+digitalWrite(pin, value) sets the pin to either a HIGH (5 volts or 3.3 volts depending on the Arduino type) or a LOW (0 volts) state.
 These states are set in the "value" field of the function.

 Therefore, while digitalWrite() only allows us to turn an LED on or off, analogueWrite() allows us to make the LED shine brighter or dimmer.